It's, naturally, easier to respond to a positive review and thank for a few kind words shared in a customer feedback email, for example.

 Customer feedback is the best gift you can get for your company moving forward.
 And a gift that keeps giving if thank for it.

 And if you want to become a truly customer-centric company, capturing feedback at all times is crucial.
-Give online surveys a try and sign up for your free trial of Survicate to seamlessly capture customer feedback across the funnel.
+Give online surveys a go and sign up for our 10-day free trial to get access to all Business plan features today!

 Customer Experience Expert at Survicate